 Dead Drift Presentation

 The Dead Drift presentation is used in riffles and runs of streams.
 It is usually done with a floating line and a weighted nymph.
-Cast upstream a short distance and allow the rod to follow the nymph as it travels downstream.
+Cast upstream a short distance (1-30 feet) and allow the rod to follow the nymph as it travels downstream.
 Keep the rod tip parallel to the surface.
 A strike indicator is sometimes used.
 Watch the indicator or the line, when a pause or movement occurs that is unnatural, lift the rod tip.
 Strikes can be subtle and you might not realize that a fish is on until you raise the rod tip.
 Then, set the hook.
 The fly needs to bounce along the bottom and you should be able to feel this when the fly is drifting directly in front of you.
 If you don't feel the bottom bounce, put some more weight on.
 The fly will drift upwards at the end of the drift, many strikes will occur at this point.
 This presentation is good for mayflies, emerging caddis, and stoneflies.
-The Tuck Cast is a good choice with this type of presentation.
+The Tuck Cast is a good choice with this type of presentation as the cast allows the nymphs to quickly reach the bottom.

 The Leisenring Lift was developed by Jim Leisenring in the early 1940's.
 It utilizes the Dead